iTwin/itwinjs-core/docs/learning/backend/Workspace2.md

 [[include:WorkspaceExamples.CreatePatch]]
 ```

+Note that we created one `WorkspaceContainer` to hold versions of the "cornus" `WorkspaceDb`, and a separate container for the "abies" `WorkspaceDb`.
+Alternatively, we could have put both `WorkspaceDb`s into the same container.
+However, because access control is enforced at the container level, maintaining a 1:1 mapping between containers and `WorkspaceDb`s simplifies things and reduces contention for the container's write lock.

 ## Accessing workspace resources

 Now that we have some [WorkspaceDb]($backend)s, we can configure our [Settings]($backend) to use them.
 The [LandscapePro schema](#settings-schemas) defines a "landscapePro/flora/treeDbs" setting that `extends` the type [itwin/core/workspace/workspaceDbList](https://github.com/iTwin/itwinjs-core/blob/master/core/backend/src/assets/Settings/Schemas/Workspace.Schema.json).
 This type defines an array of [WorkspaceDbProps]($backend), and overrides the `combineArray` property to `true`.
 So, a setting of this type can be resolved to a list of [WorkspaceDb]($backend)s, sorted by [SettingsPriority]($backend), from which you can obtain resources.